h8d13/Garbware-Hackintosh/README.md

 Also had to go into into a TTY: and use `sudo localectl set-x11-keymap fr` for keymap to work with SDDM login screen.

-But then post install wifi was gone again because, I'm an idiot and deleted everything from the Mac OS partitions.
+But then post install wifi was gone again because, I'm an idiot and deleted everything from the Mac OS partitions during Fedora installer.

 ### WIFI/BT